 We also welcome suggestions for improvement in our Standards, and especially encourage readers to notify us immediately of any apparent inaccuracies or ambiguities.
-Please address your comments to the Chief Executive of either Standards Australia or Standards New Zealand at the address shown on the back cover.
+Please address your comments to the Chief Executive of Standards Australia or the New Zealand Standards Executive at the address shown on the back cover

-This Standard was issued in draft form for comment as DR 08077.
+This Standard was issued in draft form for comment as DR AS/NZS 1554.4.

-Australian/New Zealand StandardTM
+Australian/New Zealand Standard[TM]